 How have other countries responded to concerns over the AstraZeneca vaccine?

-Indonesia continues use of Covid-19 jab while UK, Italy, France, Germany set age limits
+Indonesia continues use of Covid-19 jab while Italy, Philippines, South Korea set age limits

 The European Medicines Agency says unusual blood clots in the brain are a rare side effect of the AstraZeneca vaccine, but benefits of the jab greatly outweigh the risks – especially in older people.
 Photograph: Andrew Matthews/Pool/AFP via Getty